 The film also spends a lot of time on a game of brinkmanship between Bond and proxy villain Mr Osato, and his henchwoman Helga Brandt, as all parties are aware of the true identity of the other very early on but all seem to agree to keep their various charades going while secretly trying to kill each other.
 It’s kind of frothy fun, but makes the story feel like it’s treading water when there should be a sense of urgency given the impending space launches.
 There’s an overly long sequence based in a Ninja Academy (JAPAN!) where Bond is not only trained to be a ninja in a matter of days but also undergoes a cosmetic disguise process which makes “Team America: World Police”’s Valmorification look like a masterclass in subtlety and ethnic sensitivity.
 It’s also worth noting that Bond boasts he gained a first in Oriental languages at Cambridge yet needs to be told what a ninja is and seems unable to understand anyone who speaks Japanese around him.
 But possibly the most crass result of the poor script/ choppy editing is the death of Bond girl Aki.
 Having been sexing her up pretty thoroughly for most of the film and even contemplating marrying her, he simply shrugs off her murder – committed as she slept by his side – pretty easily.
 That’s cold – even for Bond.

 Eventually, the meandering travelogue gives way to a proper, high stakes Bond adventure as we discover the SPECTRE connection and get to see one of cinema’s best ever villain’s lairs.
-We will gloss over the fact that in order to pull off their scheme, SPECTRE have created a reusable, powered take-off and landing spacecraft which would have cost way more to develop than they intend to recoup for their ‘Start World War III on behalf of the Chinese (maybe)’ scheme and instead marvel at the sheet chutzpah of hollowing out a volcano and installing a monorail, helipad and all the other mod cons supervillains look for.
-Not only that, but there’s a plush private office suite with a trap door bridge over a pool stocked with man eating piranha.
+We will gloss over the fact that in order to pull off their scheme, SPECTRE have created a reusable, powered take-off and landing spacecraft which would have cost way more to develop than they intend to recoup for their ‘Start World War III on behalf of the Chinese (maybe)’ scheme and instead marvel at the sheer chutzpah of hollowing out a volcano and installing a monorail, helipad and all the other mod cons supervillains look for.
+Not only that, but there’s a plush private office suite with a trap door bridge over a pool stocked with man-eating piranha.
 By this point, you’ve forgiven the film all its foibles and missteps because Roald Dahl has decided that what Bond needs is the dark, sadistically twisted mirror image of the Chocolate Factory, with Blofeld as a demented Willy Wonka.

 After waiting nearly five whole movies, Blofeld is finally revealed and it’s Donald Pleasance’s scarred face which sears itself onto the public consciousness so indelibly that Mike Myers basically lifts the image wholesale – Nehru jacket and all – for Austin Powers’ nemesis thirty years later.